AI in Switzerland: 2025 State of Affairs

 Several developments are clearly emerging:

-- Generative AI is becoming standard: An increasing number of businesses are integrating language models into their workflows.
+- Generative AI is becoming standard: An increasing number of businesses are integrating language models into their workflows, custom project scope.

-- Sovereign solutions are gaining traction: Demand for AI solutions hosted in Switzerland is rising, driven by compliance requirements.
+- Sovereign solutions are gaining traction: Demand for AI solutions hosted in Switzerland is rising, driven by compliance requirements and enterprise client expectations.
+Swiss cloud providers are expanding AI infrastructure capacity in response.

 What This Means for SMEs